amusecode/amuse/doc/install/howto-install-prerequisites.rst

     invoke it with the single argument --help .

     mpd           start an mpd daemon
-    mpdtrace      show all mpd's in ring
+    mpdtrace      show all mpds in ring
     mpdboot       start a ring of daemons all at once mpdringtest   test how long it takes
     ...

-If this fails with an error you need to install MPICH2 or check for OpenMPI support.
+If this fails with an error you need to install MPICH or check for OpenMPI support.
-You can download MPICH2 from http://www.mcs.anl.gov/research/projects/mpich2/.
+You can download MPICH from http://www.mpich.org.

 OpenMPI
 ^^^^^^^